schibsted/spid-tech-docs/Readme.md

    That should pop up a browser with the SPiD API documentation.

 There is a local cached copy of the endpoint descriptions in the repo.
-However, to use all available features, you will need to put your API credentials in resources/config.edn.
-Copy resources/config.default.edn and replace the placeholders.
+In order to refresh it, and use all available features, you will need to put your API credentials in resources/config.edn.
+Copy resources/config.default.edn and fill in for the placeholders.

 ## Exporting the site